Pursuing quantum difference equations I: stable envelopes of subvarieties: Introduction

 The elliptic stable envelope relates the enumerative invariants of symplectic varieties to enumerative invariants of the {\it symplectic dual} varieties \cite{AOElliptic}.
 This suggests that stable envelopes provide a natural tool to work with symplectic duality (or 3d-mirror symmetry).
-This idea was first emphasised by A. Okounkov in his talk ``{\it Enumerative symplectic duality}'' during the 2018 MSRI workshop ``Structures in Enumerative Geometry'' and further examined in several special cases in~\cite{RSVZ1,MirSym2, SZ}.
+This idea was first emphasised by A. Okounkov in his talk ``{\it Enumerative symplectic duality}'' during the 2018 MSRI workshop ``Structures in Enumerative Geometry'' (the talk is accessible from MSRI web-page) and further examined in several special cases in~\cite{RSVZ1,MirSym2, SZ}.

-An interesting problem in enumerative geometry of symplectic varieties is to find a better description of the corresponding $q$-difference equations.
-Even though this problem has been partly addressed in \cite{pcmilect,OS}, the treatment developed there is not entirely geometric and relies on the techniques of the Hopf algebras invented earlier in \cite{EV}.
+An interesting problem in {\rrr the} enumerative geometry of symplectic varieties is to find a better description of the corresponding $q$-difference equations.
+Even though this problem has been partly addressed in \cite{pcmilect,OS}, the treatment developed there is not entirely geometric and relies on the techniques of Hopf algebras invented earlier in \cite{EV}.

-The analysis of the {\it monodromy} of these equations leads to a new geometric approach, which describes the building blocks of the $q$-difference equations (for instance the dynamical wall-crossing operators,see Section 5.3.1 in \cite{OS}) by special limits of the elliptic stable envelopes.
+The analysis of the {\it monodromy} of these equations leads to a new geometric approach, which describes the building blocks of the $q$-difference equations (for instance the dynamical wall-crossing operators, see Section 5.3.1 in \cite{OS}) by special limits of the elliptic stable envelopes.
 This paper was mainly motivated by this idea and we consider it as a first natural step in this research direction.
 Here we study special limits of the elliptic stable envelopes which arise in the following way: let $\bA$ be a torus acting on a symplectic variety $X$ by automorphisms, let $\mc \subset \bA$ be a cyclic subgroup of finite order.
 The inclusion $X^{\mc} \subset X$ induces a morphism of the elliptic cohomology schemes $i: \textrm{Ell}_{\bT}(X^{\mc})\to \textrm{Ell}_{\bT}(X)$.
 In this setup, the elliptic cohomology scheme of the $\mc$-fixed subset admits certain transformations $\omega_{\wall}: \textrm{Ell}_{\bT}(X^{\mc})\to \textrm{Ell}_{\bT}(X^{\mc})$ which preserve its structure.
 These transformations act by shifting the equivariant parameters $\omega_{\wall}: a \to a q^{\wall}$ by special elements $\wall \in \Lie_{\matQ}(\bA)$ ($q$ denotes the modular parameter of the underlying elliptic curve $E$).